Second coming of Kemba? Derrick Walton is carrying surging Michigan through March

 INDIANAPOLIS – The screen saver on Michigan point guard Derrick Walton Jr.’s iPhone is a picture of Kemba Walker.
 A nice choice, and not an accidental one.

-Walton and Walker are roughly the same size and play the same position – and as of late, they play it similarly.
+Walton and Walker are roughly the same size (6-foot-1, around 185-190 pounds) and play the same position – and as of late, they play it similarly.
 Now Walton is trying to pull a Kemba to close out his college career.

 In 2011, Walker put Connecticut on his back and carried the Huskies to an 11-game winning streak to end the season, winning five straight in the Big East tournament and six straight in the NCAA tournament.
 He averaged 24.5 points, 5.3 rebounds, five assists and 1.9 steals, and cut down nets in New York, Anaheim and Houston in the process.